jtattevin/backup-tool/README.md

 Then the during_backup script is executed in the background.

 The rsync command then starts, it works in archive mode and uses --files-from to list the files to copy.
 This list is constructed using symfony/finder.
-The ignore list is applied on the path.
+The ignore_folder is pruning folder from being traversed The ignore_pattern list is applied on the remaining paths.

 Once the rsync is finished, the during_backup process is stopped.
 Then the after_backup script is executed until completion.

+The script are executed inside the "from" directory

 ## Output